Nimauric/Mapler/README.md

 ## Testing the pipeline
-To speed this up, you may use `config/config_test_evaluation_only.yaml`instad of `config/config_test.yaml`.
-This will speed things up, as it will only perform the evaluation, on a precomputed assembly and set of bins.
+To speed this up, `config/config_test_evaluation_only.yaml` may be used instead of `config/config_test.yaml`.
+This will only perform the evaluation, on a precomputed assembly and set of bins.
 To verify the installation, launch the pipeline with the test dataset (included in `test/test_dataset.tar.gz`, decompressed automatically), either locally
 ```bash
 ./local_pipeline.sh config/config_test.yaml > mylog.txt